 Meat thermometers also differ in their included safety features, so that’s something else to keep in mind as you navigate the available options.

 Our Top Picks

-While it takes a little longer than most instant-read thermometers to display a temperature, the Polder Safe-Serve Thermometer has one distinct advantage over the others on the market: the 10-inch long probe means that cooks standing in front of a hot, open barbecue don’t have to get their hands as close to the heat of the cooking surface.
+While it takes a little longer than most instant-read thermometers, the Polder has one distinct advantage: its 10-inch long probe means that cooks standing in front of a hot, open barbecue don’t have to get their hands as close to the heat of the cooking surface.

 The Polder contains preset USDA safe temperature guides for meat types and doneness preferences on its large, easy-read digital display.
 It provides temperature readings from 32 to 212 degrees Fahrenheit and can switch easily to Celsius.

 The probe has an ergonomic design, as well as an integrated flashlight to help you find your way while grilling after dark.
 Ideal for the backyard barbecue but equally useful in the kitchen, the long reach of the Polder’s probe makes it worth waiting eight seconds for a readout.

 This option from Lavatools has a clean, uncluttered interface that makes it extremely easy to operate.
 Featuring a 2.5-inch probe, this thermometer has a temperature range of -40 to 482 degrees Fahrenheit and is accurate to 0.9 degrees.
 It provides a temperature reading in just three to four seconds.

 The screen of the Lavatools thermometer has an easy-to-read display and is splash-proof, so it won’t be damaged by an unexpected bit of grease.
 The Lavatools option is also quite versatile.
 Aside from checking meat temperature, it can be used in fryers and for baking and candy making.